|Year||Overall||Dual||League||Major Dec.||Tech Fall||Fall||Time||Points|

-OF NOTE: The only three-time All-American in program history … Garnered bonus points in 67 of his 89 career wins, 75.3 percent … Has 31 career pins, the third-most in school history with current Tech assistant David Hoffman … Has 113 career wins, tied for the sixth-most in program history … His 52 dual meet wins are the eighth-most in program history … His 19 NCAA Championship wins are a school record.
+OF NOTE: The only three-time All-American in program history … Garnered bonus points in 83 of his 109 career wins, 76.1 percent … Has 36 career pins, the third-most in school history with current Tech assistant David Hoffman … Has 113 career wins, tied for the sixth-most in program history … His 52 dual meet wins are the eighth-most in program history … His 19 NCAA Championship wins are a school record.

 2012-13: Was redshirted … Wrestling unattached, went 4-0 at the Hokie Open to win the 141-pound title … Went 4-1 to place third at 60kg at the prestigious NYAC Holiday Invitational in New York … Went 5-0 at the Nittany Lion Open to capture a crown … Placed fourth at The Midlands while wrestling unattached … Won the 60kg freestyle at the Dave Schultz Memorial International, beating Bajrang Bajrang (India), 1-1, 0-2, 3-0 in the finals … Named Outstanding Wrestler in freestyle for the event … Took bronze in the men’s freestyle at the Cerro Pelado International in Cuba.